Pass Me a Joint: Nathaniel Rateliff Celebrates Willie Nelson's Birthday

 The song is part of Rateliff's "Marigold Singles," a series of collaborations with legendary musicians that he's selling as a fundraiser for his foundation, the Marigold Project.
 "Willie's Birthday" is the B-side track; the A-side will include a Rateliff duet with Nelson.
 This will be the second in the series; the first was a tear-jerker collaboration with the late John Prine.

-"Willie's Birthday" was scheduled to drop on vinyl, but printing was held up, so Rateliff released it today, April 24, to make sure that Nelson got it in time for his big day.
-The record will come out this summer, on Rateliff's website.
+"Willie's Birthday" was scheduled to drop on vinyl, but printing was held up, so the record will come out this summer, on Rateliff's website.

-A music video for the song, directed by Rett Rogers, will be unveiled on April 29 and include footage of all the participating musicians.

-Until then, you can light up a joint, play the track, and celebrate Willie's legacy of incredible music and heroic advocacy.
+Until then, you can light up a joint, play the video, and celebrate Willie's legacy of incredible music and heroic advocacy.

 Or sign in with a social account:FACEBOOK GOOGLE + TWITTER YAHOO!